jhrcook/tidy-tuesday/README.md

 [data](https://github.com/rfordatascience/tidytuesday/blob/master/data/2020/2020-03-31/readme.md)
 \| [analysis](2020-03-31_beer-production.md)

-I analyzed the number of breweries at varies size categoires and found a jump of very small microbreweries to higher capacity in 2018 and 2019.
+I analyzed the number of breweries at varies size categories and found a jump of very small microbreweries to higher capacity in 2018 and 2019.

 ![](./2020-03-31_beer-production_files/figure-gfm/unnamed-chunk-9-1.png)